 All employees are obliged to protect this data.
 In this policy, we will give our employees instructions on how to avoid security breaches.

 Protect personal and company devices

-When employees use their digital devices to access company emails or accounts, they introduce security risk to our data.
-We advise our employees to keep both their personal and company-issued computer, tablet and cell phone secure.
+When employees use their digital devices to access company emails or accounts, they introduce security risks to our data.
+We advise our employees to keep both their personal and company-issued computers, tablet, and cell phone secure.

 They can do this if they:

 - Keep all devices password protected.

 - Choose and upgrade complete antivirus software.